khronus/khronus/README.md

 #### From metrics...

 Many metrics are supported in queries.
 They can have an alias.
-Even more, if you are projecting an operation, metrics **must** have an alias to refer to.
+If you are projecting an operation, metrics **must** have an alias to refer to.

 ```sql
     select counter.count  + timer.count as total from "metricTimer" as timer, "metricCounter" as counter where time > now()-2h group by time(5m)
 ```

-When you don't specify which metric is your function refering to, the result is one serie with the function for each specified metric:
+If you don't specify which metric your function refers to, the result is one series with the function for each specified metric:

 ```sql
     select count from "metricTimer" as timer, "metricCounter" as counter where time > now()-6h group by time(5m)
 ```

 You can use regular expression in order to match metrics.
-If this the case and the regex matches more than one metric, you can't use an alias (So you can't project operations).
+If the regex matches more than one metric, you can't use an alias (So you can't project operations).
-The following query will return a serie with the count per each metric that matches the regular expression
+The following query will return a series with the count per each metric that matches the regular expression

 ```sql
 	select count from "metric.*" where time > now()-6h group by time(5m)